jon-jacky/home/computing.md

   you're coming from object-orientation, you're familiar with a lot of complex things.
 They're very much available. ...
 And they're easy to use.

-  So it's very important that you don't associate simplicity with partitioning and stratification.
-They don't imply it.
-They are enabled by it.
-If you make simple components, you can horizontally separate them, and you can vertically stratify them.
-Right?
-But you can also do that with complex things, and you're going to get no benefits.
-  ...
-And so I would encourage you to be particularly careful not to be fooled by code organization. ...

   So I'd love to say the first step in getting a simpler life is to just choose simpler stuff. ...